Ultimate WordPress SEO Guide (15+ Proven Tips)

 4: Increase Quality Interlinks and Backlinks

-Your website cannot perform well without other’s backlinks.
+Your website cannot perform well without others’ backlinks.
 If other websites do not recommend you, do not mention you as a reference, chances are your site will not rank well.
 Backlinks are one of the important ranking factors.

 A good website will attract links from a variety of sources.

-For example, you got mentioned on other blogs, new sites, Youtube videos, Twitter and so forth.
+For example, you got mentioned on other blogs, new sites, Youtube videos, Twitter, and so forth.
 These mentions create a very healthy, organic website in Google’s eyes.

-In other words, other sites linking to your website acts as a “vote” for it, and each vote would mean that the page the link points to is one of the best resources on a given topic.
+In other words, other sites linking to your website act as a “vote” for it, and each vote would mean that the page the link points to is one of the best resources on a given topic.
 The more votes you get, the better for you.
 This whole thing is known as backlinking.
 More Backlinks from quality websites = Better SEO.

 One of the best WordPress SEO tips is to increase the interlinking of your website.

-This means including links to your own website to your articles.
+This means including links to your own website for your articles.
 For example, if you are a WordPress user, you might want to know the best WordPress SEO plugins for your website, you can check our coverage of the best WordPress SEO Plugins of this year.

 – See how I linked a relevant article?
 That is how you can increase your interlinking.